MicrosoftDocs/azure-docs/articles/application-insights/enable-profiler-cloud-services.md

 ## Next steps

-- Find help with troubleshooting profiler issues [Profiler troubleshooting](app-insights-profiler.md#troubleshooting)
+- Find help with troubleshooting profiler issues in [Profiler troubleshooting](app-insights-profiler.md#troubleshooting).

-- Read more about profiler [Application Insights Profiler](app-insights-profiler.md).
+- Read more about the profiler in [Application Insights Profiler](app-insights-profiler.md).